-Safe Haven, Sparks’s eighth film adaptation and on which he served as a Producer, opened February 14, 2013, taking top box office honors for Valentine’s Day.
-The ninth film adaptation of one of his novels, The Best of Me, will open in October and the tenth, The Longest Ride, will open next spring.
-Along with The Lucky One, Message in a Bottle, A Walk to Remember, The Notebook, Nights in Rodanthe, Dear John and The Last Song, adaptations of Nicholas Sparks novels have a cumulative worldwide gross of over three-quarters of a billion dollars.
+The Choice, Sparks’s eleventh film adaptation and on which he served as a Producer, will open on February 5, 2016.
+Including this year’s The Longest Ride, along with The Best of Me, Safe Haven, The Lucky One, Message in a Bottle, A Walk to Remember, The Notebook, Nights in Rodanthe, Dear John and The Last Song, adaptations of Nicholas Sparks novels have a cumulative worldwide gross of over three-quarters of a billion dollars.

-Sparks lives in North Carolina with his family.
+Sparks lives in North Carolina.
 He contributes to a variety of local and national charities, and is a major contributor to the Creative Writing Program (MFA) at the University of Notre Dame, where he provides scholarships, internships, and a fellowship annually.
-Along with his wife, he founded The Epiphany School in New Bern, North Carolina.
+He co-founded The Epiphany School in New Bern, North Carolina in 2006.
 As a former full scholarship athlete (he still holds a track and field record at the University of Notre Dame) he also spent four years coaching track and field athletes at the local public high school.
 In 2009, the team he coached at New Bern High School set a World Junior Indoor Record in the 4 x400 meter, in New York.
 The record still stands.
 Click to watch the Runner’s World video with Nicholas.

-In 2011, Nicholas and his wife launched the Nicholas Sparks Foundation, a 501(c)(3) nonprofit committed to improving cultural and international understanding through global education experiences for students of all ages.
-Between the foundation, and the personal gifts of Nicholas and Catherine Sparks, more than $10 million dollars have been distributed to deserving charities, scholarship programs, and projects.
-Because Nicholas and Catherine Sparks cover all operational expenses of the foundation, 100% of donations are devoted to programs.
+The Nicholas Sparks Foundation, a 501(c)(3) nonprofit committed to improving cultural and international understanding through global education experiences for students of all ages was launched in 2011.
+Between the foundation, and the personal gifts of the Sparks family, more than $15 million dollars have been distributed to deserving charities, scholarship programs, and projects.
+Because the Sparks family covers all operational expenses of the foundation, 100% of donations are devoted to programs.